Olight

-Olight is a flashlight brand that was founded in 2007 by Fox Fan.
-The brand is headquartered in Shenzhen, China, and has operations in Georgia, United States.
+Olight is a flashlight manufacturer that was founded in 2007 by Fox Fan.
+The brand is headquartered in Zhongshan, China, and maintains operations in Georgia, United States.

 Olight specializes in the production of flashlights, including LED flashlights, survival lights, and tactical flashlights.
-In addition, it also produces headlamps, and batteries.
+In addition, it also produces headlamps, batteries, and lanterns.

-Olight provides lights for law enforcement, military, and outdoor activity enthusiasts.
-It also has a series of lanterns, Olantern, which features LED lights combined with detachable covers.
+The company provides lighting tools for a variety of users, including law enforcement personnel, military professionals, and outdoor enthusiasts.

 History

 Olight, which was established by Fox Fan in Shenzhen in 2007, currently focuses on flashlights that can be rechargeable.

-Olight's first headlamp and first weapon flashlight were presented in 2012 and 2015 respectively.

 In 2014, it launched a new product with a light range of 810 meters, and then a torch with a magnet function.

 In 2015, the brand rolled out the S2 Baton, which is small in size but high in brightness, with a total internal reflection (TIR) lens and a magnetized bottom.

-Olight launched the tactical flashlight WARRIOR X at the end of 2018.
-It participated in the SHOT Show in January 2019.
+In 2018, Olight launched a tactical flashlight called "WARRIOR X".

+In 2022, Olight launched the Arkfeld EDC flashlight.

+In 2024, Olight launched the Arkfeld Ultra.

+In 2025, Olight launched the Ostation X 3-in-1 Smart Battery Charger.
+The product was recognized with a CES Innovation Award for its design and functionality.

+Criticism and controversies

+In November 2017, a man was killed by an Olight flashlight that exploded due to improper use after placing it in his mouth.
+The lawsuit alleged negligence by Olight and was terminated in November 2023, without public records detailing the precise outcome.

+In March 2022, Olight recalled 215,000 flashlights.
+Some of these products caused burns after they were accidentally turned on, including three instances of second-degree burns.
+The recall notice from the U.S. Consumer Product Safety Commission (CPSC) stated that "the flashlights can be turned on inadvertently and overheat while stored in the holster or a consumer's pocket, posing a burn hazard to consumers."